From Abracadabra to Zombies | View All

 Many persons have had the experience of returning to a childhood location and feeling the “chill” of returning memories from long ago.
 Standing before an ancient monument can bring on strange feelings that seem to be the result of the edifice itself, and not merely of an awareness of the history and the personalities involved with that monument.
 It would be difficult to walk through Westminster Abbey and fail to be stirred by the memories thus invoked of famous persons.

-This feeling of being connected to persons and events of the past is one I've experienced many times at places such as Newgrange, Westminster Abbey, Isaac Newton's reconstructed study at Babson College, the Basilica of Santa Croce, the grounds at Christ Church, Oxford, where John Locke once walked.
+This feeling of being connected to persons and events of the past is one I've experienced many times at places such as Newgrange, Westminster Abbey, Isaac Newton's reconstructed study at Babson College, the Basilica of Santa Croce, the grounds at Christ Church, Oxford, where John Locke and other luminaries once walked.
 The feeling can't be denied, but the idea that the feeling is generated by being in contact with some sort of paranormal or supernatural energy left there by those who came before is one a rational person sets aside in more reflective moments.

 On the other hand, even though it is irrational to believe, for example, that the sweater of a mass murderer is contaminated with some sort of evil essence or residue that transferred to the piece of clothing when worn by the killer, it is probably more natural to be superstitious about the sweater than to be indifferent to it.
 Skepticism about the paranormal, including beliefs that some sort of transference of essence or memory occurs when an item has been in contact with a person, may be unnatural.
 It does seem to go against the grain of our evolutionary history and our early childhood experiences.
 Psychologist Bruce Hood makes a strong case for the notion that belief in the paranormal is more natural than skepticism.
 I wrote in my review of Hood's SuperSense: Why We Believe the Unbelievable: